Take A Break From the Labor of Grief this Labor Day

 Labor Day and Grief

 Labor means work.
-In fact, it often means “hard work.”
-Grief is hard labor too.
+In fact, it usually means “hard work.”
+Grief work is hard labor too.

-Don’t underestimate the kind of work that a grieving person does every day, though it may often be done silently, and discreetly and is often invisible to others.
+Don’t underestimate the kind of work that a grieving person does every day, though it may often be done silently, discreetly, and is often invisible to others.

 In our country, much of the workforce, with the exception of some industries such as retail, transportation, and hospitality, is not expected to work on Labor Day.